ironsketch/CalorieKeeper/readme.md

 - Delete an entry (I am lazy, don't edit it just recreate...)
 - Double tap to delete
 - If you tapped ONLY once and no longer want to delete, long press to undo

+The app icon is a picture of my cat, Zelda.
+(She's a princess)